 Agent c) This agent’s site required you to create an account by supplying your name and email address before you could search any information on the site at all.

 I know you chose “a” as the right answer.
-A great real estate agent today knows that a super website is a necessity in this market.
-He knows his online presence will most likely be the first introduction to future clients, so he takes pride in his website and provides great information in the form of blog posts and updates.
+A great real estate agent today recognizes that a super website is a necessity in this market.
+He knows his online presence will most likely be the first introduction to future clients, so he takes pride in his website and provides excellent information in the form of blog posts and updates.
 He will also be active on social media like Facebook, Pinterest, Twitter, LinkedIn, Trulia, and Zillow.
 He wants your home buying experience to be positive and as free from stress as possible right from the very beginning.